sylvaindeschenes/sylvaindeschenes.github.io/readme.markdown

 Current speed performances: Google PageSpeed 89/100, Pindom Website Speed Test: 94 grade, GTmetirx 95%

-Feel free to clone it and modify it at your wishes
+Feel free to clone it and modify it at your wishes [Clone or download the code here](https://github.com/sylvaindeschenes/sylvaindeschenes.github.io)

-# Credits, Licenses & Copyrights

 ## Credits